-While attending General Assembly sessions, each legislator is eligible to receive \$129 per day to cover lodging, meals, and incidental expenses.
+While attending the General Assembly, each legislator is eligible for an allowance to cover each day's lodging, meals, and incidental expenses.
+That amount is normally based on the amount allowed to federal employees who are serving away from home in Springfield; but the 2010 act mentioned earlier set it at \$111 for fiscal year 2011 only.
 No documentation beyond being counted as attending a legislative session is needed to get this reimbursement.
-Legislators whose homes are more than 50 miles from the State House can avoid having to report this reimbursement for income tax purposes by making an "election" to treat their homes in their districts as their tax homes; this topic also is discussed in chapter 7.
+Legislators whose homes are more than 50 miles (by road) from the State House can avoid having to report this reimbursement for income tax purposes by making an "election" to treat their homes in their districts as their tax homes; this topic also is discussed in chapter 7.

-Housing and Parking in Springfield

-Many legislators rent apartments or houses in Springfield-often sharing them with one or two other legislators.
+Housing and Parking in Springfield Many legislators rent apartments or houses in Springfield-often jointly with one or two other legislators.
 For those who prefer to obtain lodging in Springfield only during session times, many hotels and motels offer reduced rates to state personnel.